 You must be careful about blades and things in your hiking and fishing gear if you wish to carry them on the airplane.

-A four piece fishing rod can be carried on and I would encourage you to carry on essential gear to assure you don’t have to add a new fly fishing rod and other expensive gear to your trip, budget, if things get lost.
+A four piece fishing rod can be carried on and I would encourage you to carry on all of your essential gear.
+This is to assure you that your new fly fishing rod and other expensive gear doesn’t get lost.

 Wyoming is massive.
 You don’t wanna be using UBER to travel hundreds of miles a day.
 I would recommend renting a car to get around.
 This will give you the freedom to fish different areas and maybe even stay at multiple locations.